 COVID-19 UPDATE: Because the coronavirus pandemic has left so many Americans jobless, the federal government has given states more flexibility in granting unemployment benefits.
-You’ll need to apply for these benefits through your state’s unemployment insurance program, but if you have questions about whether you’re eligible for benefits in North Carolina—and what you need to do before applying—check out the NC Unemployment Benefits Due to COVID-19 Tip Sheet.
+If you have questions about whether you’re eligible for unemployment benefits read our COVID-19 Unemployment Benefits and Insurance FAQ and check out the NC Unemployment Benefits Due to COVID-19 Tip Sheet.

 Guide to unemployment benefits in North Carolina